rust-lang/prev.rust-lang.org/faq.md

 Rust and Go have substantially different design goals.
 The following differences are not the only ones (which are too numerous to list), but are a few of the more important ones:

 - Rust is lower level than Go, comparable with C and C++.
-It provides access to memory management primitives that do not exist in Go (which has a garbage collector)
+It provides access to memory management primitives that do not exist in Go (which has a garbage collector).
-- Rust's focus is on ensuring safety and efficiency while also providing high-level affordances, while Go's is on being a small, simple language which compiles quickly and can work nicely with a variety of tools
+- Rust's focus is on ensuring safety and efficiency while also providing high-level affordances, while Go's is on being a small, simple language which compiles quickly and can work nicely with a variety of tools.
-- Rust has strong support for generics, which Go does not
+- Rust has strong support for generics, which Go does not.
 - Rust has strong influences from the world of functional programming, including a type system which draws from Haskell's typeclasses.
-Go has a simpler type system, using interfaces for basic generic programming
+Go has a simpler type system, using interfaces for basic generic programming.

 ### `gofmt` is great.
 Where's `rustfmt`?